invertase/java-docs-samples/memorystore/valkey/leaderboard/GUIDE.md

 ## Conclusion

-By implementing this leaderboard system, you can easily display large amounts of sorted datasets, while also having the support to effectivly filter the data.
+By implementing this leaderboard system, you can easily display large amounts of sorted datasets, while also having the support to effectively filter the data.
 Leveraging caching with Valkey (Memorystore) significantly reduces database load while maintaining fast and reliable user experiences.
 Running it in Google Cloud extends these benefits further, providing managed services and easy scaling.

 For more information check out the [repository](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/main/memorystore/valkey/leaderboard) for the full project details and follow the instructions to get started.